Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Create a Formal, Confidential Grievance Mechanism

-Your institution should provide a formal way for employees to voice grievances.
-This mechanism could be a dedicated phone number, email address, or note box.
-You should have at least one channel for voicing grievances confidentially, meaning that the employee identifies him/herself but is afforded the opportunity to have their name disassociated with the complaint during the resolution phase.
-For example, if an employee complains to an HR representative because her manager is violating the institution’s policy on overtime work, the problem would be investigated without the manager knowing the identity of the complaining employee.
+Providers should provide a formal way for employees to voice grievances.
+This mechanism could be a dedicated phone number, email address, or note box with at least one channel for voicing grievances confidentially.
+The latter means that the employee identifies him/herself, but is afforded the opportunity to have his/her name disassociated with the complaint during the resolution phase.
+For example, if an employee complains to an HR representative because his/her supervisor is violating the policy on overtime work, the problem would be investigated without the supervisor knowing the identity of the complaining employee.
+An effective grievance mechanism for resolving HR problems should comprise a formal process for recording, addressing, and following up on complaints.
+It tracks the number of complaints submitted as well as the details of their resolution.
+Targeting “zero complaints” would be a sign that employees do not know about the mechanism or do not feel comfortable using it.
+Providers should thus aim to respond quickly and fairly to HR problems that arise.

 Monitor Employee Satisfaction